-Proficiency Exams.
+Credit by Exam.
 The University makes proficiency exams available for an increasing number of courses.
-Those exams are two types: 1) exams offered externally through The College Board's CLEP (College Level Examination Program), and 2) courses offered externally through The College Board's AP (Advanced Placement) program.
-Both of these options are described below.
+Those exams are two types: 1) exams offered externally through The College Board's CLEP (College Level Examination Program), 2) courses offered externally through The College Board's AP (Advanced Placement) program, and 3) exams offered externally through Defense Activity for Non-Traditional Educational Support (DANTES).
+These options are described below.

-The University will award credit for up to 30 semester hours of College Level Examination Program (CLEP) and Advanced Placement (AP) toward baccalaureate degrees and 15 semester hours toward an associate degree.
+The University will award credit for up to 30 semester hours of College Level Examination Program (CLEP), Advanced Placement (AP), and DANTES (DSST) toward baccalaureate degrees and 15 semester hours toward an associate degree.
 Students with exceptional CLEP and/or AP scores may petition the Vice President for Academic Affairs to exceed the 30/15 hour limit.
+The University will accept appropriate scores on approved examinations as follows: